 Employees across multiple sectors came to the realization that they weren't happy with their jobs during the pandemic.
 People weren't satisfied with their work environment, the industry they were in or their work-life balance and left their jobs.

 Anthony Klotz coined the term the Great Resignation.
 Klotz is an associate professor of management at Texas A&M University.
 Klotz was quoted using the term in a Bloomberg Businessweek article in May 2021.
 In the article, he predicted the mass exodus -- or Great Resignation, as he referred to it -- of employees from jobs and careers they no longer wanted to pursue.

 "The great resignation is coming," Klotz said in the Bloomberg article.
 "When there's uncertainty, people tend to stay put, so there are pent-up resignations that didn't happen over the past year."

 Klotz's prediction turned out to be accurate.
-The Great Resignation isn't just a hypothetical idea; it's an economic movement that backed up statistics from the U.S. Bureau of Labor Statistics.
-In April 2021, the bureau reported what was, at the time, its highest-ever level of people quitting their jobs -- 3.99 million Americans.
-The number of employees quitting continued to track high in the following months, with 3.87 million in June and 3.98 million in July.
-In August 2021, the level of quits reached a new peak of 4.27 million Americans.
+The Great Resignation isn't just a hypothetical idea; it's an economic movement backed up by statistics from the U.S. Bureau of Labor Statistics.
+Between April 2021 through April 2022, 71.6 million people separated from their jobs, which averaged 3.98 million people quitting each month.
+In November 2021, the level of quits reached a new peak of 4.5 million Americans.

 What is driving the Great Resignation?